 Also, you can top the outside of the jelly roll with fun things like icing and then coconut, sprinkles, candies, and more.

-Even just a little powdered sugar sprinkled on the outside makes a beautiful and yummy jelly roll cake.
+Even just a little powdered sugar sprinkled on the outside makes a beautiful and yummy recipe for a jelly roll cake.

 What Is a Jelly Roll?